 There are five main design components that create and allow the control of a strong smokehouse breakpoint.
 When all five factors are applied correctly, you are able to control the location and duration of the breakpoint to optimize the cook cycle and increase product consistency and yields.

 Wall to Floor Angle Design

-A radius, or cove, design along the bottom of the walls gently pushes the airflow along the floor, maintaining the air stream velocity and resulting in a stronger breakpoint to make it across the rack and evenly cook product.
+A radius, or cove, design along the bottom of the walls gently pushes the airflow along the floor, maintaining the airstream velocity and resulting in a stronger breakpoint to make it across the rack and evenly cook the product.

 Supply Duct Design

 The design of the supply duct plays a large role in enhancing or degrading the breakpoint.
-The typical cone design found in most ovens allows the high and low velocity airstreams to bounce around the cabinet, resulting in overcooking product on the edges and bottom of the cart.
+The typical cone design found in most ovens allows the high and low-velocity airstreams to bounce around the cabinet, resulting in overcooking products on the edges and bottom of the cart.